tfluhr/test-project/docs/chapters/desktop-workflow.md

 **Installation Tips:**

-When prompted to "Select Additional Tasks" during installation, double-check that the Add to `PATH` option is checked so you can easily open a folder using the `code` command from your terminal.
-We also think it's helpful to check the box for the other Additional Tasks, including (these options might only be applicable to Windows installations):
+When prompted to "Select Additional Tasks" during installation, double-check that the "Add to `PATH`" option is checked.
+We also think it's helpful to check the boxes for the other Additional Tasks, including:

+_Windows Users:_

 - Add "Open with Code" action to Windows Explorer file context menu
 - Add "Open with Code" action to Windows Explore directory context menu
 - Register Code as an editor for supported file types

-_If you missed this step, you may have to reinstall VS Code and check the boxes.
-This is not necessary, but helpful._
+_macOS and Linux Users:_

+...

 :::